Disney Mirrorverse: Player count and revenue

 In 2022, before its official release on June 23, Disney Mirrorverse had over 1 million pre-registrations.
 By August 2022, Kabam reported that the game reached 5 million players.
-As of 2022, players had collectively spent 1.3 billion minutes playing the game since its launch.
+As of 2022, players had collectively spent 1.3 billion minutes (equivalent to over 21.6 million hours or almost 2.5 millennia) playing the game since its launch.

 By September 2024, Disney Mirrorverse had generated approximately $34.1 million in lifetime gross revenue.
-The game made US$5.8 million in June 2022, and US$273,000 in August 2024.
+The game made $5.8 million in June 2022, and later $273,000 in August 2024.

 Awards

 Disney Mirrorverse won the Best Mobile Game award at the Canadian Game Awards in 2023.
 It also won the Best Games & eSports award at the 15th Media Excellence Awards.
 At the Pocket Gamer Mobile Games Awards, the game won the People’s Choice Award in 2023.

 Other media

 Viz Media released a series of books based on Disney Mirrorverse.
 In July 2023, Mirrorverse: Pure of Heart, centered on Snow White, was published.
 This was followed by Disney Mirrorverse: Belle, which was released in April 2024.